IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/offline.md

     1 Click on “My Submissions”.
     2 Click on the model associated with the submitted run (e.g., KIT_IWSLT25_Offline_en-de_constrained_primary).
-    3 Click on the "OFFLINE Hypotheses" button.
+    3 Click on the “OFFLINE Hypotheses” button.
     4 Use the three-dot menu on the right to:
         - Download the test input (audio source archive).
         - Download the submitted run (hypothesis).